Metabolic Syndrome Symptoms

 If you have elevated insulin indicated by 3 or more of the metabolic syndrome symptoms above it may be because you are eating too many of the wrong carbohydrates – the refined, high glycemic carbohydrates.
 You need to understand the role of the glycemic index in making healthy food choices.

 It helps to know which foods are raising your blood sugar and thus your insulin.
-Get acquainted with the low and high glycemic food lists and eat low glycemic foods to control your blood sugar, your health and your life.
+Get acquainted with low glycemic eating to control your blood sugar, your health and your life.

 In a nutshell, human beings need fats, proteins and carbohydrates.
 Fats and proteins are needed by everyone to maintain the structure and function of the human body.
 Carbohydrates provide us with energy.
 The glycemic index tells us how quickly those carbohydrates convert to energy.
 The slow burning ones are low glycemic and the fast burning ones are high glycemic.
 The high glycemic carbs raise our blood sugar quickly while the low glycemic carbs burn slowly giving us sustained energy over a longer period of time.